 All plant material supplied must be clearly labelled.

-Council must be provided with at least five working days’ notice of dates upon which plants are to be delivered on site, so that arrangements can be made for quality inspection and confirmation of identification of plant material.
+Council must be provided with at least five working days’ notice of dates upon which plants are to be delivered on site, so that arrangements can be made for a quality inspection and confirmation of the identification of plant material against the nursery packing slip.

-Trees must be well branched, symmetrical and of typical habitform for the species.
+Trees must be well branched, symmetrical and of typical form for the species.

-All plants must be nursery stock of good form, healthy and vigorous with strong fibrous root systems and free of all pests and diseases.
+All plants must be nursery stock of good form, healthy and vigorous with strong fibrous root systems (i.e. not root bound) and free of all pests and diseases.

 All trees must be supplied with the central leader intact - no pruning of the central leader must have taken place.
 All torn or damaged roots must be pruned before dispatch.
 All stock must be well rooted but not root bound.
 Open ground stock must be well-wrenched.